kairadiant/basicWebpage/README.md

 # Basic_Webpage
-**Basic Webpage: HTML, CSS, JavaScript, and Python Integration**
+**Basic Webpage: HTML, CSS, and JavaScript Integration**

 Welcome to the Basic Webpage repository!
-This project showcases a simple yet dynamic web application developed using HTML, CSS, JavaScript, and Python.
+This project showcases a simple yet dynamic web application developed using HTML, CSS, and JavaScript.
 This combination of technologies provides a seamless user experience and demonstrates the integration of frontend and backend technologies.

 ### Project Structure